e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• Potential hazard arising from small pieces of magnets can be dangerous, if swallowed, which is particularly important in the aspect of protecting young children.
-Additionally, tiny parts of these magnets are able to hinder the diagnostic process when they are in the body.
+• Possible danger associated with microscopic parts of magnets pose a threat, if swallowed, which is particularly important in the aspect of protecting young children.
+It's also worth noting that tiny parts of these products have the potential to be problematic in medical diagnosis after entering the body.

 It is important to maintain neodymium magnets out of reach from youngest children.